-The key growing periods during the early life of ungulates are the gestation period, lactation period, and juvenile period(Robbins and Robbins 1979) (Robbins & Robbins, 1979).
 Chamois are capital breeders.
-Therefore, climate change may affect the body reserves of mothers, which in turn may influence their ability to reproduce and can affect the growth of the offspring during gestation (Hansen 2009)(Hansen, 2009).
-After birth, kids (the young of chamois) are being taken care of by their mothers until weaning which happens from three to six months after the kids are born (Gaillard et al. 2000)(Gaillard et al., 2000).
+Therefore, climate change may affect the body reserves of mothers, which in turn may influence their ability to reproduce and can affect the growth of the offspring during gestation (Hansen 2009).
+After birth, kids (the young of chamois) are being taken care of by their mothers until weaning which happens from three to six months after the kids are born (Gaillard et al. 2000).
 This period may be important when examining the effect of climate change, as the ambient temperature has been found to strongly influence the milk production and the quality of milk in large and small mammals (Liu et al. 2019) (Liu et al., 2019; Zhao et al., 2020).
-After the lactation period is over, juveniles start feeding on their own, which can make them more sensitive to climate change than adults (Chirichella et al. 2021) (Chirichella et al., 2021).
+After the lactation period is over, juveniles start feeding on their own, which can make them more sensitive to climate change than adults (Chirichella et al. 2021).
 This is because they are still undergoing body growth and rising temperatures may influence that, for instance, through the quality of vegetation and/or their activity patterns.

-It has been suggested that in seasonal environments, spring-summer temperatures are a lot more important when phenotypic change, such as weight, is considered, compared to winter temperatures (Klein 1965; Garel et al. 2011) (Garel et al., 2011; Klein, 1965).
+It has been suggested that in seasonal environments, spring-summer temperatures are a lot more important when phenotypic change, such as weight, is considered, compared to winter temperatures (Klein 1965; Garel et al. 2011).

-When it comes to research, most papers focus on changes in body size between different sexes in adults(Rughetti and Festa-Bianchet 2012) (Rughetti et al, 2012; Ioset, 2020), however, there is not a lot of research on the effect of climate change on body size during crucial early life-history stages of alpine chamois.
-It is still to be discovered whether the ambient temperature during the pregnancy of the mother, the lactation period and the juvenile period influence the growth of chamois.
-Therefore, this project has an exploratory approach and it will try to fill in those research gaps by finding out exactly which time of the year and during which critical life stage the weight of chamois is most strongly affected by climate change.
-What is more, we account for altitudinal change of weight, as home range shift of individuals can be closely connected to climate change (Chen et al., 2011).
-Here, we examine the effect of climate change on the 1.5-year-old alpine chamois in the Swiss Alps from 1992 to 2018.
+Previous research has shown a decrease in chamois body mass both in adults (Rughetti and Festa-Bianchet 2012) and in juveniles (Mason et al. 2014; Reiner et al. 2021), and identified the critical period as the spring-summer temperatures over the first 2 years of life (Rughetti and Festa-Bianchet 2012).
+We therefore aimed at assessing the effect of ambient temperature during three critical periods (before birth, lactation and juvenile) influences the growth of chamois while taking into account the altitudinal change in weight, as home range shift of individuals can be closely connected to climate change (Chen et al., 2011).
+We examined the effect of climate change on the 1.5-year-old alpine chamois using hunting data collected in the Swiss Alps from 1992 to 2018.
+Using an exploratory approach, this research aims at assessing the critical period for climatic conditions in determining the weight of juvenile chamois and by investigating the effects of climate change.

+WHY IS THIS WORK COOL?
+Climwin

+Extra

+What is more, understanding the effect of environmental conditions on body size is of significant importance, as changes in individuals’ size can disrupt how a whole ecosystem functions (Jackson et al. 2021).

 Methods

-Study area
+Study system